A-N-M-Noor/LazyGo_WRO2025/models/README.md

 - Custom PCB with secondary microcontroller  <img src="../assets/STAGE 3.png" align="right" width="300" />
 - IMU and onboard OLED display
 - 3D-printed protective shell that:
-  - holds the LiDAR upside-down at **5 cm height** for accurate wall and obstacle sensing
+  - holds the LiDAR upside down at **5 cm height** for accurate wall and obstacle sensing
   - protects the electronics
   - enhances the robot’s appearance